 The device is protected against reverse polarity of the V{BAT} line.

-In reverse polarity condition:
+In a reverse polarity condition:

-- the output transistors OUT1:4 are turned on to prevent the device from thermal overload - the OUT6 pin is pulled down to GND.
-An external current limit resistor must be added in series with the OUT6 pin - no output protection is available in this condition
+- the output transistors OUT1:5 are turned on to prevent the device from thermal overload - the OUT6 pin is pulled to GND.
+An external current limit resistor shall be added in series with OUT6 terminal - no output protection is available in this condition